On August 23rd, 2016. Google announced two upcoming changes to mobile search results that make finding content easier for users.

 First, Google will be removing the “mobile-friendly label” from the search engine, although the label will be removed, the mobile-friendly criteria will continue to be a ranking signal.
 For your information, the purpose of the mobile-friendly label is to help users find pages where the text and content was readable without zooming and the tap targets were appropriately spaced.

 So why did Google want to remove the label?
-Well according to Google, 85 percent of all pages it shows on its mobile search results pages are now mobile-friendly (Google Webmaster Central Blog).
-This is the why ALL the website we at Tech Strongbox build is mobile friendly.
-If you take a look at our Customized Website and E-Commerce Website Packages, you will notice that “mobile friendly” is a standard feature in our package.
+Well according to Google, 85 percent of all pages it shows on its mobile search results pages are now mobile-friendly web design (Google Webmaster Central Blog).
+This is the why ALL the website we at Tech Strongbox built is mobile friendly.
+If you take a look at our Web Design service and ECommerce packages, you will notice that “mobile friendly web design” is a standard feature in our package.
 You will be surprised to find many large corporations are still using outdated and non-mobile friendly website (think about the negative impact on their brand as well).

 Second, you will lose your mobile search ranking if your mobile website have one of those annoying interstitials (you know, those annoying pop-up ads or announcements that take over the whole page as soon as you landed on the page and the button is so small that it is difficult to dismissing them, which inevitably leads you to accidentally clicking on the ad even though you really didn’t want to).